solver.press

 What these discoveries are not

-Discoveries on solver.press are AI-generated hypotheses, not peer-reviewed findings.
+Discoveries on solver.press are AI-generated hypotheses, not validated experimental findings.
 They represent plausible, formally consistent, novel connections between research fields.
 The EVP provides a protocol for empirical testing — that testing has not yet been done.
 Treat them as high-quality research leads, not established science.

 Research teams: access the discovery engine at aegismind.app →